Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 “Wei Wuxian,” came Jiang Cheng’s hesitant voice.

 Wei Wuxian looked up.

-Jiang Cheng had gone a few steps above and beyond before realizing that Wei Wuxian had stopped.
-He called him now subduedly, as he had been wont to since Zhu Yuansu had left the Lotus Pier forever.
+Jiang Cheng had gone a few steps above and beyond before realizing that Wei Wuxian was no longer following him.
+He called him now subduedly, as had become his habit since Zhu Yuansu had left the Lotus Pier.
 He had barely spoken to Wei Wuxian since then, and looked full of awkwardness every time, even when he had shared with him Jin Guangshan’s invitation, which requested Wei Wuxian’s presence rather than his alone.